 Students should be looking at the Level 3 Biology website frequently, as resources will be added and updated.
 If they are absent, they should look here for any notes, videos or worksheets that they may have missed.
 It is the student's responsibility to catch up.
 Level 3 Biology requires study at home.
 Students will not get the marks they want or need from only turning up to class.
-There is an expectation that 30 minutes of study is completed each night.
-This may be done each night or in bigger lumps.
 Only occasionally will specific homework be set, so students need to focus their study on reviewing what has been covered in class and practising exam questions.

 Introduction.
 AS91604 (5 weeks); AS91602 (5 weeks)

 KEY DATES: Week 6: AS91604 Assessment; Week 11: AS91602 Report Due